Bliss Psychiatry: Mental Health Solutions in Louisville

 Why these Supplements?

 Ubiquinol and its oxidized form, coenzyme Q10 (CoQ10), have been the subject of a significant amount of scientific research due to their role in cellular energy production and their potential as antioxidants.
 They are commonly investigated for their potential to improve cardiovascular health, enhance energy levels, and reduce symptoms of various diseases.
+I often recommend ubiquinol for clients with migraines, with commonly-experience side effects of statins (brain fog and muscle/joint pain), and for post-COVID brain fog.

 Citations: